The origin of being your boss

 This is the most common freight out there and the easiest to haul.
 Most of the TL carriers include this type of service in their business model.
 Dry Vans are the cheapest trailer to buy, maintain and load.
 Most of the time you spend on the road.
 Almost all companies that pay per mile pull exclusively dry vans.
 However, dry van loads do not pay as the others.

 Refrigerated or temperature controlled

 For this type of freight, you need a reefer trailer.
 It costs twice as much as a dry van trailer, and you need to maintain the reefer unit.
 It is like having another car attached to the trailer all the time.
-Oil changes, belts, AC compressor, etc., are things that you need to be aware of and concerned about.
-Majority of the loads are foods, which means extended pickups, deliveries and special appointment hours.
+Oil changes, belts, AC compressors, etc., are things that you need to be aware of and concerned about.
+The majority of the loads are foods, which means extended pickups, deliveries, and special appointment hours.
 Reefer is easy to load like a dry van, but you must sleep with the unit on most nights.
 Some drivers are ok with it; others hate it.
 You make more money with the reefer loads, but you also have more expenses.

 Тhe previous three load types can be Hazmat as well.
 That means that they need to follow the Hazardous Material Transportation Regulations.
 Most of the time this type of freight is loaded in dry van and reefers, but occasionally you will see a flatbed with such cargo.
 It pays more than other cargo for the given lane, but you must be more careful.

 These include tankers, auto carriers, livestock trailers, dump trailer, etc. People usually do not come from driving school and get immediately with Livestock or Tanker truck.
 They come with their specifications.
 Livestock is not easy, nor is it easier oversize load or a car hauling trailer.

 Everyone says that they are one of the best owner operator companies.
 This is the hard part.
 How do you decide which trucking companies are good and which one is bad?!

 Trucking companies pay their owner-operators in a couple of different ways: